Funding opportunity

 Challenge areas

-The aim of this funding opportunity is to fund a portfolio of health research and partnership hubs that collectively will make a significant contribution to the the three high level challenges identified in the EPSRC strategy for health technologies.
+The aim of this funding opportunity is to fund a portfolio of health research and partnership hubs that collectively will make a significant contribution to the three high level challenges identified in the EPSRC strategy for health technologies.

 Applications may cover more than one challenge area however you should indicate the primary challenge you wish to apply against.
-It is envisaged that not all hubs supported will be in a single research or geographic area and EPSRC will look to support a balanced portfolio from the highest quality proposals received.
+It is envisaged that not all hubs supported will be in a single research or geographic area and we will look to support a balanced portfolio from the highest quality proposals received.

 Improving population health and prevention